Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - $93,000 to NY Communities (501(c)(4)) for “Workplace Justice”

-Grant Distribution Network: Make the Road New York (501(c)(3)) distributed $2,468,291 to 29 organizations, creating circular funding relationships throughout the network.
+Grant Distribution Network: Make the Road New York (501(c)(3)) distributed $2,468,291 to 29 organizations, creating documented funding relationships throughout the network.
 This includes distributing funds to organizations that simultaneously fund other network entities, demonstrating the interconnected nature of the financial flows.

 Center for Popular Democracy (501(c)(3)) Distribution Pattern

-Documented Circular Funding Relationships:
+Documented Funding Relationships:

-- Center for Popular Democracy (501(c)(3)) → Make the Road New York (501(c)(4)): $440,748 (creating direct circular funding between network entities)
+- Center for Popular Democracy (501(c)(3)) → Make the Road New York (501(c)(4)): $440,748 (creating direct funding between network entities)

 - Center for Popular Democracy (501(c)(3)) → New York Communities for Change (501(c)(4)): $474,500 (network expansion funding)